OkosunLab/SnakemakePipelines/README.md

 OkosunLab pipelines built using the snakemake workflow management system.

-**WARNING**: the cluster will switch from SGE to Slurm in the new year.
-I am in the process of adapting these pipelines to work on either system but let me know if you notice any issues.
+**WARNING**: the cluster has switched from SGE to Slurm in the 2026.
+If you haven't yet done so, update to the latest snakemake anaconda environment to ensure you have the slurm cluster addin installed.

 ## Contents